Imtiyaj5791/DevOps-Journey/Important/k8s.md

 ### Q8.
 A Pod is showing ImagePullBackOff.
 How will you troubleshoot it?

+ImagePullBackOff means Kubernetes is unable to pull the container image.
+First, I will check Pod events to identify the image pull error, then verify image name, registry access and authentication.

 ### Q9.
 The Deployment was created successfully, but Pods are showing ErrImagePull.
 What will you check?

+If Deployment is created successfully but Pods show ErrImagePull, it means the Deployment configuration is accepted but the Pod is unable to pull the container image.
+I will check Pod events, image name/tag, registry access and authentication.

 ### Q10.
 The application image is stored in a private registry and the Pod cannot pull it.
 How will you troubleshoot it?

+If a Pod cannot pull an image from a private registry, I will first check Pod events, verify registry credentials, check imagePullSecrets configuration and confirm that the node has access to the registry

 # 4. Pod Not Ready